PUBG: A chat with the mysterious man behind a global gaming phenomenon

 41-year-old Brendan Greene, aka PlayerUnknown, is a former DJ and web designer from Ireland who simply wanted to play a game he couldn't -- and decided to make a version that anyone could enjoy.

-He taught himself to make mods for the zombie survival game DayZ, which was itself a mod of the military combat sim Arma II.
+He taught himself to make mods for the zombie survival game DayZ, back when it was itself a mod of the military combat sim Arma II.
 After making a name for himself with that popular Battle Royale Mod -- and a stint consulting on H1Z1: King of the Hill -- he moved to Korea in 2016 to join Bluehole Studio and finally realize his vision.

 I spent two hours talking to Greene about his life story, where his game came from, and where it's going next.
 Here's the lion's share of what he told me, with some light edits.
 (You'll need to imagine his Irish accent.)